 Table of Contents

-Interior design is rapidly evolving, and technology plays a major role in that change.
+Interior design is rapidly evolving, and technology plays an important role in that change.
 One of the most powerful tools transforming the field today is Building Information Modeling (BIM).
-Once primarily used by architects and engineers, BIM now helps interior designers plan, visualize and manage projects with greater accuracy and creativity.
+Initially developed for architects and engineers, BIM now helps interior designers plan, visualize and manage their projects with greater accuracy and creativity.
 In this blog, we will explore how BIM makes the design process easier, what advantages it offers, and the exciting career opportunities it opens up for interior designers.

 Get Career-Oriented BIM Certification Course with Expert Mentors!
 Get a free demo here!